jer0Me/file-process-concurrently-scala/README.md

 The application:

 - Takes the input file path as input argument
-- Flags any long events that take longer than 4ms with a column in the database called "alert" Write the found event details to file-based HSQLDB (http://hsqldb.org/) in the working folder
+- Flags any long events that take longer than 4ms with a column in the database called "alert" Write the found event details to file-based H2 in the working folder
 - Creates a new table if necessary and enter the following values:
   * Event id
   * Event duration
   * Type and Host if applicable "alert" true is applicable

-To test the application:

-- Build the jar file by executing: ***./gradlew jar***

-- The jar will be located in ***build/file-process-concurrently-1.0-SNAPSHOT.jar***

-- execute the jar: ***java -jar build/file-process-concurrently-1.0-SNAPSHOT.jar filePath [numberOfThreads]***